aurianevez/CS50-Final-porject-Powercube-Tool/README.md

     On Windows:

-    * Download the latest version of [Python3.x.x](https://www.python.org/downloads/) (at the moment it's python3.8.5 - but this will change that's why i puted x.x.) -
-      __make sur to tick the box ADD python 3.x.x to PATH__  before you click on Install now!

-    * Once you have installed it, open the "Command Prompt" program (that is already in you computer, search it in the search bar :))
+    * in your search bar search the "Command Prompt" program (that is already in your computer) - Open it
-    * type `python` and press enter - if the instalation worked you should see something like that :
+    * Once it's open type `python` and press Enter
+    * if python is already install on your computer you should see this message :

     	```
         Python 3.8.5 (tags/v3.8.5:580fbb0, Jul 20 2020, 15:57:54) [MSC v.1924 64 bit (AMD64)] on win32
         Type "help" "copyright", "credits" or "license" for more information.
         ```

-     * Still in the Command Prompt app press CTRL Z to exit python
+     * If python is not install the Miscroft Store will open (if not search it in the search bar) and will offer you to download the latest version of python.
+Click on 	download.
+Once it's done go back to the "Command Prompt" program and type Python again, you should get the message as cited previously.
+Make sur you exit python and press CTLR + z and then Enter.

-     * Still in the Command Prompt app make sure that pip is install - type `pip -V` and press enter - if the instalation worked you should see something like this:
+     * In the "Command Prompt" make sur that pip is instaled, type `pip -V`and press enter.
+If it's installed you should get the following message:

         ```
         pip 20.1.1 from C:\Program Files\WindowsApps\PythonSoftwareFoundation.
         Python.3.8_3.8.1520.0_x64__qbz5n2kfra8p0\lib\site-packages\pip (python 3.8)
         ```

+     * You can close the the "Command Prompt" program.

 3. You need to install sqlite3

      On Windows: